The Biker's Rules

 “Are you done packing?” she asks.
 I nod and close the suitcase.
 I can come back for the rest anytime I want.
 It’s not as if we’re moving out of state … just to our own beautiful townhouse complex.

-The one built on the site of my sort-off childhood home.
-Sort-off, because we only lived in it for a month or so, before Mom was murdered … what … eight years ago … almost nine.
-And the home then mysteriously burnt down to ashes only a week after we moved to Uncle John’s.
-Faulty wiring the police said.
+The one built on the site of our last family home.
+The one we only lived in for a month or so, before Mom was murdered … what … eight … almost nine years ago.

-It’s there where we will reside while at Standford … Kiara is enrolled to study accountancy, while I finally decided to study art for now.
-And then I’ll see where life leads me then.
-I’ll probably keep on freelancing for both Ubisoft and Rockstar games, or I could try getting in at Googleplex or Applepark.
+It’s there where we will reside while at Stanford … Kiara is enrolled to study accountancy, while I decided to study art … for now.
+And then I’ll see where life leads me.
+I’ll probably keep on freelancing for both Take 2 Interactive and Rockstar games, or I could try getting in at Googleplex or Applepark.

 “You know he’s going to be here tonight?”